syyao/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tail -n 1 iacta >> iacta : duplicate the last line of the file iacta find . -type f -name "*.js" -delete : delete all the regular with th .js extention in the current directory fing . -type d -not -name '.' | wc -l : count the numbre of directories and subirectories in the current directory
+tail -n 1 iacta >> iacta : duplicate the last line of the file iacta find . -type f -name "*.js" -delete : delete all the regular with th .js extention in the current directory fing . -type d -not -name '.' | wc -l : count the numbre of directories and subirectories in the current directory ls -t1 | head -n 10: create a script that displays 10 new lines in the current directory